In an email to all Simple users, the company said it was a “strategic business decision”.

 Most banks wait until payday to give you access to your money even though employers typically process payroll a few days before payday.
 Early payday means you can get paid the day payroll is processed giving you earlier access to your funds.

-Companion accounts allow you to invite a special person into your financial life by spending and saving from the same qubes.
+Joint Accounts allow you to invite a special person into your financial life by spending and saving from the same qubes.
 You’ll each have your own individual accounts with individual debit cards but it will feel like the same account.

-Anyone that shares finances with a partner or spouse that would like to manage the household finances together.
+This is for anyone that shares finances with a partner or spouse that would like to manage the household finances together.
 If you’re married or dating and don’t want to share an account, you can always choose to keep things separate.

 No Overdrafts or Fees